aws-samples/lambda-refarch-fileprocessing/README.md

 ./tests.sh lambda-file-refarch
 ```

+Whilst the script is executing you will see all the stages output to the command line.
+The samples are uploaded,
+the script will then wait for files to appear in the output bucket before checking they have all been processed and the
+matching html file exists in the output bucket.
+It will also check that the sentiment for each of the files has been
+recorded in the DynamoDB table.
+Once complete  the script will remove all the files created and the entries from the DynamoDB table.

 ### Extra credit testing

 Try uploading (or adding to ./tests if you are using the script) an oversized (>100MB) or invalid file type to the input bucket.